 Feta Bruschetta with Balsamic Glaze is the perfect starter to your family dinner.
-Super quick, easy and most importantly – crazy delicious!! – Hungry now?
-Jump to Recipe
+Super quick, easy and most importantly – crazy delicious!!

 Bruschetta really is the ultimate appetizer.
 It’s just one of those really simple dishes that everybody loves.
 Fresh, hearty and most importantly, versatile.
 Versatile enough to chuck in some feta and pour over a bucket of balsamic glaze?
 Ohhhhh yes.

+I LOVE feta.
+And for me there’s nothing better to add it to than a fresh homemade bruschetta.
+Not just because feta bruschetta is fun to say, but because it tastes freakin’ delicious.
 The richness and creaminess of the feta brings something so delicious to the party.
 It creates such a beautiful combination with the tomato, garlic and basil.
 I usually purposefully make too much just so I’ve got a feta bruschetta dip for later.

-What feta to use for feta bruschetta
+What feta to use for feta bruschetta?

 All down to preference.
 In the photos I used a firm Greek feta, which keeps the ingredients fairly separate.
 Whereas in the video I used Danish, which is much creamier and blends with the tomatoes more.